ElaineAnsell/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/end-user-support.md

 This is an application that’s installed on all Microsoft Managed Desktop devices and is pinned to the task bar.

 - End users can request a call back to a provided phone number, or chat online with a service rep.
 - Requests that fall outside of Microsoft Managed Desktop support scope are redirected to the local IT helpdesk via phone call.
+Make sure you have your local IT helpdesk contact information entered in the Microsoft Managed Desktop admin portal (guidance here: (https://docs.microsoft.com/en-us/microsoft-365/managed-desktop/get-started/add-admin-contacts)).

 ## Phone support